 8. 1840 & Company

-Standout Feature: AI-powered Talent Cloud that matches companies with fully vetted global professionals within five business days.
+Standout Feature: AI-powered Talent Cloud that delivers fully vetted global professionals within five business days, backed by payroll, compliance, and workforce management support.

 Company Rating: 4.8/5 (Clutch Verified)